-We do not break new statistical ground on these questions here.
-Instead we outline how to apply the methods proposed by previous researchers to the problem of scientist productivity and we explore the implications of the resulting estimates for substantive research questions, in particular to highlight the ambiguous nature of some of the previous results in this area.
-To put it another way, we want to underline the importance of a priori assumptions in interpreting results from a cohort-age-period regression.
-Our research questions are the following: How do we interpret results when there is more than one way to achieve identification?
-What happens when we remove the individual effects (effectively removing the cohort information) and how do we interpret the results in this case?
+We want to emphasize that we do not break new statistical ground on these questions here.
+Instead, we outline how to apply the methods proposed by previous researchers to the problem of scientist productivity and we explore the implications of the resulting estimates for substantive research questions, in particular to highlight the ambiguous nature of some of the previous results in this area.
+To put it in another way, we want to underline the importance of a priori assumptions in interpreting results from a cohort-age-period regression.
+Our research questions are the following: How do we interpret results when there are more than one way to achieve identification?
+What happens when we remove the individual effects (effectively removing the cohort information), and how do we interpret the results in this case?